FikaWorks/grgate/PRIVACY.md

 data you've shared with GitHub.
 This can include personal data, source code repository content, and repository metadata.

-All permissions required to run the app are listed in this repository.
+All permissions required and actions taken to run the app are listed in this repository.
 This application do not download any content besides the `.grgate.yaml` file.
 Contents write permission is required to publish releases.

 GRGate does not collect any data and do not store data on our servers besides a temporary storage of log files which is kept for less than 30 days.

 ## Hosting Provider

-The GRGate GitHub App is hosted on OVH and DigitalOcean, therefore their own privacy policies apply.
+The GRGate GitHub App is hosted on GCP, therefore its own privacy policies apply.

 ## Contact